Skip to main content

 VERY LOW AVAILABILITY

-Tonga is predominantly Christian (Free Wesleyan Church 36%, Catholic 15%, Mormon 18%).
-No halal certification infrastructure.
-Muslim travelers should contact small Muslim community in Nuku'alofa or rely on seafood, vegetarian options, sealed international products.
+Tonga is overwhelmingly Christian (Free Wesleyan Church 36%, Catholic 15%, Mormon 18%), and there is no halal certification here.
+Muslim travelers can reach out to the small Muslim community in Nuku'alofa, or fall back on seafood, vegetarian dishes and sealed imported products.

 kosher